ZviRosenfeld/GeneticAlgorithmEngine/README.md

 - [IntVectorChromosomePopulationGenerator](/GeneticAlgorithm/Components/PopulationGenerators/IntVectorChromosomePopulationGenerator.cs): Generates a population of VectorChromosome<int> within some min and max bounds.
 - [DoubleVectorChromosomePopulationGenerator](/GeneticAlgorithm/Components/PopulationGenerators/DoubleVectorChromosomePopulationGenerator.cs): Generates a population of VectorChromosome<double> within some min and max bounds.
-- [BinaryVectorChromosomePopulationGenerator](/GeneticAlgorithm/Components/PopulationGenerators/BinaryVectorChromosomePopulationGenerator.cs): Generates binary chromosomes (chromosomes of type VectorChromosome<int> with all ones and zeros).
+- [BinaryVectorChromosomePopulationGenerator](/GeneticAlgorithm/Components/PopulationGenerators/BinaryVectorChromosomePopulationGenerator.cs): Generates binary chromosomes (chromosomes of type VectorChromosome<bool>).

 ### Example of Using Components